zainab-yekta/job-application-tracker/README.md

 ## 📄 License
 This project is for educational and portfolio purposes.
 Project built to practice frontend development and job application management logic using React.
+This project is licensed under the MIT License, which means:
+ - You can use, copy, modify, and share it freely.
+ - Just keep the copyright.
+ - No warranty is provided.

 ## Author
 Zeinab Ramezani Yekta